Introduction

 We provide you with regular statements of your account.
 If these are needed more frequently, please ask us.

 If you have an overdraft or loan with us and are finding managing the debt difficult please talk to us as soon as possible.
 If we are aware of your problem and the steps you are taking to resolve them we will consider your case sympathetically.
-We may be able to restructure your borrowing with us and are required to give you adequate time to prepare a repayment plan if you need to do so.
+We may be able to restructure your borrowing with us and we will give you adequate time to prepare a repayment plan if you need to do so.

 Helplines, information sources and organisations which may help

 If you are in difficulties, you can also obtain help from debt-counselling and business support organisations.
-Four useful contacts which provide free advice are:
+Some useful contacts which provide free advice are:

-Citizens Advice Bureaux ( www.adviceguide.org.uk or find local address and phone number in the phone book)
+Citizens Advice Bureaux (www.adviceguide.org.uk or find the local address and phone number in the phone book)

 Money Advice Service (Call 0300 500 5000 www.moneyadviceservice.org.uk)